 Determining What to Include or Exclude in Response, Minimizing Risk of Litigation

-A live 90-minute CLE webinar with interactive Q&A
+Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will provide guidance to patent counsel for responding to demand letters.
+This CLE course will provide guidance to patent counsel for responding to demand letters.
 The panel will discuss legal and strategic considerations, as well as current and proposed state laws addressing bad faith assertion claims.
 The panel will also discuss what to include or exclude in the response to avoid creating potential harm in future litigation.